EHE Overview

 • National Institutes of Health (NIH)

-• Office of the HHS Assistant Secretary for Health (OASH)
+• Office of the Assistant Secretary for Health (OASH)

 • Substance Abuse and Mental Health Services Administration (SAMHSA)

-The HHS Office of the Assistant Secretary for Health is coordinating this cross-agency initiative.
+The HHS Office of the Assistant Secretary for Health, through the Office of Infectious Disease and HIV/AIDS Policy, supports coordination of this cross-agency initiative.

 Whole-of-Society Initiative